INKLUDE: FURTHER INFORMATION

 WHAT IS INTERSTITIAL LUNG DISEASE?

 Interstitial lung disease is a term for a large group of diseases that lead to progressive scarring of the lung, leading to damage and difficulty breathing.
-There are many different factors that can stimulate the scarring, including bacteria, dusts, pollution, as well underlying genetic susceptibility.
+There are many different factors that can stimulate the scarring, including bacteria, viruses, dusts, pollution.
+Underlying genetic susceptibility in our DNA can make scarring worse.

-As in many developing nations the burdens of interstitial lung disease are high in Brazil.
+As in many developing nations the burdens of interstitial lung disease are high in countries across Latin America.
 Clinical expertise in recognising the condition is rare and access to that care is sparse.
 The factors that can lead to scarring are widespread at industrial and artisan level, impacting on livelihoods.
 Improving awareness and clinical support can reduce the risks to vulnerable groups and enhance appropriate care pathways.

 WHAT WILL THE NETWORK DO?

-INKLUDE has been awarded a grant by the Global Challenges Research Fund, a UK Research and Innovation initiative to address UN sustainable goals and global challenges in developing nations.
-We will invite stakeholders to a network meeting where strategies will be co-developed to improve interstitial lung disease management in Brazil.
-Successful strategies will tailored and adopted to other developing nations.
+INKLUDE was developed with support from the Global Challenges Research Fund, a UK Research and Innovation initiative to address UN sustainable goals and global challenges in developing nations.
+We invited stakeholders to a network meeting where strategies were co-developed to improve interstitial lung disease management in Latin America, with a need to tailored approaches to the needs of people and services from different regions.

 WHO ARE THE STAKEHOLDERS?